-The first Soviet technical mission to visit Indonesia for more than five years arrived in Djakarta on Tuesday (24 August).
+Background: The first Soviet technical mission to visit Indonesia for more than five years arrived in Djakarta on Tuesday (24 August).
 Soviet engineers walked off their projects in 1966 when Moscow suspended aid in the aftermath of the abortive communist coup a few months earlier.

 The Soviet team is led by S. D. Evenchik, vice-director of the Moscow Chemical Institute.
 The entire 26-member team will arrive over the next two weeks.
 The team will study the feasibility of resuming work on a steel mill and a fertiliser plant.
 Based on the recommendations of the technical mission, the Indonesian and Soviet governments will discuss terms for financing their completion.